 1. Nature of Your Business

 You can get by with a more established, and even worn vehicle to a great extent.
 It relies upon that it would dishonor your clients’ picture of the business.
 Or either vehicle dependability is basic in your business.
 If you are running a delay-sensitive business then you should have a trusty and solid vehicle.

 So that it can always start on the very first attempt without any fault.
 But, sometimes you are in a business where you only need to use your vehicle for casual supplies.
 Or sometimes you have clients who can wait and they don’t have an emergency.
 In such a case, you don’t need to waste money.
 You should use your old business vehicle if you can.

-2. Duration of Time You Drive Your Vehicle
+2. Duration of Time You Drive Your Business Vehicles

 If you don’t live far away from your office place.
 Also, you have to travel only a few miles using your business vehicle.
 In that case, you can use a less reliable business vehicle.
 In short, if you have to drive less than twenty miles a day, you can travel via your old and less reliable vehicle.

 Still, if you feel a breakdown in your vehicle, you will not have to drag it to a large distance to your mechanic.
 It is obvious that you are not in a business that will put you in terrible outcomes if your vehicle fails.